QuestNetwork/docs/docs/quickstart.md

 ![Screenshot](https://github.com/QuestNetwork/qd-messages-ts/raw/0.9.3/doc/images/0.9.3.png?raw=true)

+>In case you are experiencing connectivity issues, on the app you can try using different star node configurations in Settings > IPFS.
+The web demo unfortunately intermittently breaks because it doesn't have that feature yet.

 We are using [qDesk](qDesk.md) as an example application for our JavaScript p2p library [Quest OS](quest-os-js) with cool open source modules like  [qD Messages](qd-messages-ts) and [qD Social](qd-social-ts), as well as the upcoming  [qD Markets](qd-market-ts), [qD News](qd-news-ts) and [qD Games](qd-games-ts).

 We have chosen Angular/Electron as an example environment because we believe it offers the best accessibility for developers coming from any other language/framework.
 It is already being used in Python on PyQt5 and we aim to provide the underlying library in Go and wherever possible in Rust as well.